Prescribing Guidelines for Medicinal Drugs and Driving

 Goal: To provide guidelines for safe prescribing and dispensing of medicinal drugs to patients who drive, especially in coordination with DRUID.
 This working group allows ICADTS members to share information and work together in the intervals between conferences.

-- Contact ICADTS members (through the ICADTS website and the Reporter) who are willing to join the ICADTS WG and to take the opportunity to identify key figures who have an interest and can influence federal regulators in their country to use the DRUID materials;
+- Invite ICADTS members to join the ICADTS Working Group and to take the opportunity to identify key-persons in their country who have an interest in safer use of medicines by patients who drive.

 - Update the information on the ICADTS website based on DRUID materials, in particular the medicines list with 3-tier level categories and the prescribing and dispensing guidelines.
 Adding categorisation of new medicines and updates on existing categorisation of medicines is needed.

-- Seek for dissemination of DRUID materials to improve prevention, education of patients/drivers, and prescribing and dispensing practices by communication to professional organisations of physicians and pharmacists and share “best practices”, to maintain national databases, and involve ICT software developers for decision support systems used by health care professionals in order to implement DRUID/ICADTS information in prescribing and dispensing computer systems;
+- Seek for dissemination of ICADTS Working Group Documents to improve prevention, education of patients/drivers, and prescribing and dispensing practices by communication to professional organisations of physicians and pharmacists and share “best practices”.